-Private cloud: A cloud that is used exclusively by one organisation, company, or one of its customers.
+Private clouds: A cloud that is used exclusively by one organisation, company, or one of its customers.
 The cloud may be operated by himself or a third party, private cloud offers increased security at greater cost.
-The St. Andrews Cloud Computing Co-laboratory6 and Concur Technologies (Lemos, 2009) are illustration associations that have a private cloud.
+The St. Andrews Cloud Computing Co-laboratory and Concur Technologies (Lemos, 2009) are illustration associations that have a private cloud.

-Public cloud: A cloud that can be used by general public.
+Public clouds: A cloud that can be used by general public.
 Due to its openness the cloud may be less secure.
 Public cloud is the best option with less expensive.
-This can be a large or- ganization and offer services.
+This can be a large organization and offer services.
 Public clouds require significant investment and are usually owned by large corporations such as Microsoft, Google or Amazon.

-Community cloud: A cloud that is shared by two or more several organizations or company and is usually setup for theirspecific requirements.
-This is typically for the shared concern (e.g. such as schools within a university).

-Hybrid cloud: A cloud that setup using a mixture of two or more private, public, or community cloud.
+Community clouds: A cloud that is shared by two or more several organizations or company and is usually setup for their specific requirements.
+This is typically for the shared concern (e.g. schools within a university.
+Hybrid clouds: A cloud that setup using a mixture of two or more private, public, or community cloud.
 In the hybrid cloud could be freely overseen yet applications and information would be permitted to move over the cloud.